phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.plot.md

 * `uncover` (bool, optional): whether to uncover data based on the current time.
 Only applicable if `time` or `times` provided.
+* `trail` (bool or float, optional): whether trail is enabled.
+    If a float, then a value between 0 and 1 indicating the fractional length of the trail.
+Defaults to 0 for mesh and lineprofiles and False otherwise.
+Only applicable if `times` or `times` provided.

 * `legend` (bool, optional, default=False): whether to draw a legend for this axes.